WalhoutLab/MERGE/1_iMAT++/README.md

 We recommend to first go through the above tutorial for IMAT++, to understand the framework of IMAT++ analysis.
 Then, the user can follow [the walkthrough script of large-scale FVA](walkthrough_large_scale_FVA.m) to build the context-specific model by iMAT++.

-### Running iMAT++ analysis on another metabolic model with a given expression dataset
+### Running iMAT++ and FVA analysis on another metabolic model with a given expression dataset

 We provided a walkthrough guidance of how to run the iMAT++ analysis on human metabolic model [Recon 2.2](https://pubmed.ncbi.nlm.nih.gov/27358602/).
 Publicly available consensus transcriptomes of human tissues  [RNA HPA tissue gene data](https://www.proteinatlas.org/about/download) was used as an example.

 As with the tutorial for using generic <i>C. elegans</i> model, we provide a step-by-step [walkthrough script](walkthrough_generic.m) for running iMAT++ on Recon 2.2 model with any given expression dataset.
 This is in the second section right after the guidance for generic <i>C. elegans</i> model.
 Users can start with this script to develop iMAT++ analysis for their own model/data.
+Similarly, the FVA guidance can be found in the second section of [the walkthrough script of large-scale FVA](walkthrough_large_scale_FVA.m).

+Please be advised that we provided easy speed tuning of iMAT++ and FVA, which we mentioned as three speed levels in the paper.
+For Recon2.2, speed level 2 already provides acceptable computational speed, <I>i.e</I>, ~10 hours running time on a lab server.
+However, this could be even much faster (few hours) with speed level 3.
+Please test and select an appropriate speed level for your input model.
+For instructions on setting the speed level, please refer to the two walkthrough guidances mentioned above.